 Interested students are highly encouraged to attend an information session prior to applying for a specific Trek.
-Please see the webpage of the Trek you are interested in for information session details as well as visit Handshake to RSVP.
+Please see the webpage of the Trek in which you are interested for information session details as well as visit Handshake to RSVP.

 To apply students must complete a brief online form and submit a resume and 1-2 minute video.
-Please see Trek application page for more information.
+Please see the Treks application page for more information.